-Ushanjani Gollapudi (MPA'23) is interested in environmental policy, agricultural economics, and rural development.
+Ushanjani Gollapudi (MPA '23) is interested in environmental economics and energy policy.
 She received her B.Sc.
-Economics degree from Shiv Nadar University, India and completed her electives from the London School of Economics.
+Economics degree from Shiv Nadar University, India, and completed her electives from the London School of Economics.
 Before joining the Evans School, Ushanjani wrote a thesis on the impact of solar pump irrigation systems on the farmers of Karnataka, India.
 As an intern at Miocrosave Consulting, she studied the effect of Covid-19 on micro and small enterprises in India.

 Lucero Marquez (MPA '23) has a passion for uplifting minority voices in conversations about environmental justice and climate change policies.
 She received a B.S. in meteorology from Texas A&M University and has held internships with the Texas Commission on Environmental Quality and the United States Environmental Protection Agency.
 Prior to joining EPAR, she worked as an air dispersion modeler for the Texas Commission on Environmental Quality, where she worked with models to ensure federal and state requirements were met.